dagbjorn/microcoffeeoncloud/README.md

 #### Running load tests in Scala IDE

-During development of simulation classes, it is very handy to test the scenario in the IDE.
+During development of simulation classes, it is very handy to test scenarios in the IDE.
 To accomplish this, create a Run Configuration as follows:

 Run Configurations... > Scala Application > New
-- Main
+* Main
--- Name: LocationApiTest
+  - Name: LocationApiTest
--- Project: microcoffeeoncloud-gatlingtest
+  - Project: microcoffeeoncloud-gatlingtest
--- Main class: io.gatling.app.Gatling
+  - Main class: io.gatling.app.Gatling
-- Arguments
+* Arguments
--- Program arguments: -s study.microcoffee.scenario.LocationApiTest -sf src/test/scala -rf target/gatling
+  - Program arguments: -s study.microcoffee.scenario.LocationApiTest -sf src/test/scala -rf target/gatling
--- VM arguments: -Dapp.baseUrl=https://192.168.99.100:8443 -Dapp.numberOfUsers=2 -Dapp.durationMinutes=2
+  - VM arguments: -Dapp.baseUrl=https://192.168.99.100:8443 -Dapp.numberOfUsers=2 -Dapp.durationMinutes=2

 #### Test report

-The file name of the HTML test report is displayed upon termination of the load test.
+The file name of the HTML test report is displayed upon termination of a load test.
 A snapshot of the test report opened in a web browser is shown below.

 ![Snapshot of Gatling Test Report](https://raw.githubusercontent.com/dagbjorn/microcoffeeoncloud/master/docs/images/gatling-test-report.png "Snapshot of Gatling Test Report")